Selling on Amazon in 2025 – How to Identify a Lucrative Niche

 Autocomplete is a feature within Google Search that makes it faster to complete searches that you start to type.
 Google says that their automated systems generate predictions that help people save time by allowing them to quickly complete the search they already intended to do.

-In 2023, there were 8.5 billion searches on Google every day.
+In 2025, there is an average of over 14 billion searches on Google every day.
 When doing product research, channeling the power of those billions of searches helps give you a quick snapshot of what the internet’s users (and your prospective customers) are thinking about.

 Pet supplies is one of the most popular Amazon niches.
 The above screenshot makes it clear that “dog costumes,” the autocomplete of the keyword, “dog” is worth taking a closer look at.